hemangchawla/allanlab/_pages/home.md

 Namaste, I am Hemang Chawla.
 I am a Computer Vision Research Engineer at the [Advanced Research Lab, Navinfo Europe](https://www.navinfo.eu/expertise/artificial-intelligence/).
 My research interests focus on the synergistic integration of 3D geometry with deep learning.
-Within the AI Research lab, I have worked on semantic SLAM, 3D vision, crowdsourced mapping and camera auto-calibration.
+Within the AI Research lab, I have worked on continual learning, semantic SLAM, 3D vision, deep learning, adversarial robustness, crowdsourced mapping, and camera auto-calibration.

 Prior to joining NavInfo, I worked on problems in path planning, control, and SLAM for healthcare and cleaning service robot startups.
 I have a postgraduate in [Robotics](https://tudelftroboticsinstitute.nl/) from